Whisper of the Heart: Plot

 Shizuku concocts a fantasy story featuring herself as the protagonist, the Baron as the male hero looking for his lost love, Louise, and the cat from the train (a neighborhood stray who is, among other names, known as "Moon" and "Muta") as the antagonist.
 Devoting her time to her writing, Shizuku stays up until early in the morning, and her school grades drop.
 She argues with her family over her grades and future.
 As she continues to push herself, her anxiety mounts.

-When her story is complete, Nishi reads it and gives his honest assessment.
+When her story is complete, Nishi reads it and tells her that her story is not bad, but raw and heartfelt.
 Shizuku bursts into tears as the stress of the last two months turns into relief.
 Nishi consoles her and tells her the real-life story of the Baron.
 When he studied in Germany in his youth, he found his first love, a woman named Louise.
 Nishi discovered the twin statuettes of the Baron and his female companion in a cafe, but as the female one was away for repairs, the shopkeeper would only allow Nishi to buy the Baron if Louise agreed to hold onto its companion so they could be reunited.
 However, the two lovers and their cat statues were separated during World War II.
+Nishi did go back to Germany when the war ended, but as his search for Louise and the Baroness turned up nothing, he never saw them again.

 Deciding she needs to learn more about writing, and that she wants to attend high school, Shizuku announces to her mother that she will resume studying for her high school entrance exams.
 The next morning, she wakes up and sees Seiji outside on his bicycle, having returned a day earlier.
-Seiji tells Shizuku he will return to Cremona after attending high school in Tokyo.
+Seiji tells Shizuku he will return to Cremona after completing high school in Tokyo.

 The two ride Seiji's bike to a lookout and watch the sunrise, where Seiji professes his love for Shizuku and proposes that they marry in the future; she happily accepts.